mnaamani/otrtalk/README.md

 * otrtalk uses the **OTR** protocol to offer encryption/authentication and forward secrecy.
 * chat messages are end-to-end encrypted and are exchanged directly between the peers.
 * chat messages are not relayed through or stored on any servers.

-### Getting around NAT/routers and firewalls
-otrtalk has a builtin mechanism to traverse NATs without the use of STUN servers, and can optionally use upnp port mapping help get around more restrictive NATs.

-Another way to get around firewalls would be to use otrtalk from a hosted/virtual server.

-otrtalk should also work over a VPN.
-You can use the *--interface* option to select a vpn interface.

-In the works is a feature to support a NAT traversal mechanism, similar in concept to using a TURN server, which tunnels UDP traffic over a websocket to a udp-proxy server which will act as relay.
-Making it possible to work through a SOCKS proxy (using tsocks) or an HTTP proxy.

-### A note on OTR

-otrtalk uses the default otr4-em OTR module.
-If you are on a GNU/Linux or Mac OS X system you can configure new profiles to use the native libotr on your system by installing the otr4 module:

-	npm -g install otr4

-use sudo if necessary

-	sudo npm -g install otr4